DEER REDUCTION PLAN

 Protect Wildlife in Mill Creek Park

 Mill Creek Park is a cherished natural space where wildlife and community coexist.
 But a controversial deer reduction plan approved in April 2023 has raised serious concerns among residents and conservationists.
 The plan claimed a staggering 387 deer per square mile—numbers that longtime park neighbors and wildlife experts, including former ODNR officer Dennis Malloy, have publicly disputed as inflated and inaccurate.
+The park claimed there were an average of 387 deer per mile.
+That has never been heard of in any wildlife population regarding white tailed deer species anywhere in the United States.

 What’s Really Happening?